 GREEN: This balancing color brings peace of mind and rejuvenation.
 As it is often associated with nature, it has a refreshing effect.

-Most of us do not think of home décor in this way, but it is important!
+You might not initially think of home décor as a way to boost your happiness, but it is one of the simplest and most effective methods!
 When choosing wall art for your living room, bedroom, kitchen or any other room, first ask yourself this question "What influence will this wall art have on my mood and emotions?"

-There are many ways to define art therapy, but the simplest definition is – Art is an application of visual art for therapeutic purposes.
-You don’t always have to see a specialized therapist to experience many therapeutic benefits of artistic expression.
-You can experience the same by performing simple activities at your home.
-These activities are journaling, painting, sketching, etc.
+There are many ways to define art therapy, but the simplest definition is – the application of visual art for therapeutic purposes.
+You don’t always have to see a specialized therapist to reap the many therapeutic benefits of artistic expression.
+You can get a similar experience by performing simple activities at your home.
+These activities include journaling, painting, sketching, etc.

-Art therapy is not new, it’s been in use since the mid-20th century.
-It helps people overcome not only mental but also physical traumas.
-Those who feel pressured and distressed should try art therapy.
-Creating or even surrounding yourself with art gives a chance to slow down in life and explore your issues.
-Art therapy can improve the mental health of people who are dealing with anxiety, dementia, eating disorders, depression, etc.
+Art therapy is not new; it’s been in use since the mid-20th century.
+It helps people overcome both mental and physical trauma.
+Those who feel the intense pressure of day-to-day life should undoubtedly try art therapy.
+Creating or even surrounding yourself with art gives you a chance to slow down and appreciate the small things.
+Art therapy can improve the mental health of people who are dealing with anxiety, dementia, eating disorders, depression, and beyond.

 The mental and physical benefits of art are countless.
-So when you are feeling low, create something artistic, or simply observe the same.
-In this way, you will be able to express your feelings and feel light and happy.
+So, when you are feeling low, create something artistic, or simply observe someone else’s creation.
+Self-expression is extremely important on the never-ending journey to happiness and bliss.

-Last but not the least, art is not limited to paintings, but also include wall art, name art, sketches, sculpturing, and much more.
-Choose something that you really enjoy and that makes you feel good.
+Last but not the least, art is not limited to paintings, but also includes sketches, sculpture, typography, and much more.
+Put simple, choose (or create) art that makes you feel good!